Frequently Asked Questions (FAQs)

 What specific task or tasks do youth engage in during Camelot Learning’s Math Intervention program?

-Math activities based on Howard Gardner’s Multiple Intelligences theory of learning – kinesthetic, interpersonal, intrapersonal, rhythmic, and spatial learning modes are used to teach math concepts.
-Expression of those concepts are then transferred to linguistic and logical styles of learning, to directly impact performance on standardized tests.
-Since traditional teaching is based on linguistic and logical learning styles, students who are not successful most often have alternat primary learning styles.
+Math activities based on Howard Gardner’s Multiple Intelligences model of learning – kinesthetic, interpersonal, intrapersonal, rhythmic, and spatial learning modes are used to teach math concepts.
+Expression of those concepts are then transferred to linguistic and logical styles of learning, to directly impact performance in school and on standardized tests.
+Since traditional teaching is based on linguistic and logical learning styles, students who are not successful most often have alternate primary learning styles.

 What does a typical lesson or day in the program looks like?